strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ## Plugin

-A plugin is like a fully intedependent sub-application.
+A plugin is like a fully independent sub-application.
 It has its own business logic with dedicated models, controllers, services, middlewares or hooks.
 It can also contain an UI integrated into the admin panel to use it easily.
 It allows to develop or plugin features in a project in a short time span.

 > Please refer to the [plugins documentation](../plugin-development/quick-start.md) for more informations.